All in the Family (Body of Proof)

 "All in the Family" is the seventh episode of the first season of the American medical drama Body of Proof.
 It was originally broadcast in the United States on ABC on 3 May 2011.
 The episode was directed by John Polson and written by Sam Humphrey.

 In this episode, Megan Hunt (Dana Delany) and Peter Dunlop (Nicholas Bishop) investigate when a stay at home father is found by his wife Jen (Molly Price), stabbed to death at their house.
-With the help of Detectives Bud Morris (John Carroll Lynch) and Samantha Baker (Sonja Sohn) they investigate, with all the evidence pointing towards the victims son, Mike (Jake O'Connor).
+With the help of Detectives Bud Morris (John Carroll Lynch) and Samantha Baker (Sonja Sohn) they investigate, with all the evidence pointing towards the victim's son, Mike (Jake O'Connor).
 Whilst the case is on-going, Megan receives flashbacks to her childhood.
 Meanwhile, Kate Murphy (Jeri Ryan) is asked by Megan's lawyer ex-husband Todd Fleming (Jeffrey Nordling) to help him with a case.

 The episode received positive reviews, and was watched by 10.20 million viewers, according to Nielsen ratings, on the Tuesday night it aired in the United States.
-Critics called the episode both "dishearting" and "engaging" saying that "these characters and this episode was a winner for Body of Proof".
+Critics called the episode both "disheartening" and "engaging" saying that "these characters and this episode was a winner for Body of Proof".
 They also praised the partnership between Kate and Curtis Brumfield (Windell Middlebrooks), calling the scenes "hysterical" and "funny".